Understanding Zillow’s new total monthly price display: What rental housing providers need to know

 • This breakdown also shows renters which fees are optional or variable, helping set the right expectations.

-• Toggle on the total price in your Zillow Account Portal.
+• Toggle on the total monthly price in your Zillow Account Portal.

-• If enabled, renters will see the “Total price” badge and checkmark on your listings across Zillow search results, property detail pages, saved homes, and emails starting.
+• If enabled, renters will see the “Total monthly price” badge and checkmark on your listings across Zillow search results, property detail pages, saved homes, and more.

 Zillow account portal